 Last Tuesday WSAT team members Dr. Tom Acker and Angela Clark visited Montrose for a community wide Human Trafficking 101 training.
 The host of the event was the beautiful Ute Indian Museum.
 We had about 35 people present to learn and network.

 We tried to show this message from Amber Kanazbah Crotty regarding the violence on Navaho Nation.
 While she is not Ute, she speaks of the generational harms that all indigenous people have suffered.
-Each tribe is navigating the specific impact of murdered and missing in their unique way.
+Each tribal nation is navigating the specific impact of murdered and missing in their unique way.
 And, they are learning from each other to find the best practices for their communities.

 There is a hotline dedicate to responding to the Native Community, please read more: https://strongheartshelpline.org/about#ViolenceinIndianCountry